02 - A Minimal Rust Kernel

 different flags, otherwise LLVM fails to interpret the features string.

-features determine support for Single Instruction Multiple
+The mmx and sse features determine support for Single Instruction Multiple

 Data (SIMD) CPU instructions, which can often